dwrobel/flatcam/README.md

 5.03.2019

-- modified the grbl-laser postprocessor lift_code()
+- modified the grbl-laser preprocessor lift_code()
 - treated an error created by Z_Cut parameter being None
 - changed the hover and selection box transparency